INM data breach was not for cost-cutting exercise – report

 Former chairman Leslie Buckley, who stepped down in March 2018, previously claimed the breach was a cost-cutting exercise called Operation Quantum.
 Photograph: Dara Mac Dónaill

-The alleged data breach at Independent News & Media, in which thousands of emails from journalists, senior staff and advisers were accessed, was not carried out for the reasons originally claimed by the publisher.
+The alleged data breach at Independent News & Media, in which thousands of emails from journalists, senior staff and advisers were accessed, was not carried out for the reasons originally claimed by the publisher, a new report has found.

 In multiple sworn affidavits to High Court president Mr Justice Peter Kelly, the media group previously said the alleged breach was due to a wish to examine legal contracts as part of a cost-cutting exercise.
 However, the report from Deloitte, which conducted a review of the security incident for INM’s board, has confirmed that this was not the reason for the alleged data breach.